WOUAF: Weight Modulation for User Attribution and Fingerprinting in Text-to-Image Diffusion Models: Related Work

 \section{Related Work}

+In this section, we discuss related works of model fingerprinting in generative models.
+More related works are available in the appendix.

-\paragraph{Inventor-oriented Model Fingerprinting.} Yu et al.~\citep{yu2021artificial} leveraged a pre-trained deep steganography model to embed fingerprints into the training set for fingerprinted GANs.
+\textbf{Inventor-oriented Model Fingerprinting.} Yu et al.~\citep{yu2021artificial} leveraged a pre-trained deep steganography model to embed fingerprints into the training set for fingerprinted GANs.
 However, this approach suffers from limited scalability, as it necessitates training a GAN from scratch for each distinct fingerprint.
 To address this issue, Yu et al.~\citep{yu2020responsible} introduced a weight modulation method~\citep{karras2019analyzing} that directly embeds a user's fingerprint into the generator's weights.

-Nevertheless, the aforementioned methods have been exclusively examined on GAN-based models and require training from scratch.
-This raises crucial questions regarding the feasibility of embedding fingerprints into diffusion-based models and the possibility of avoiding training from scratch.
-These inquiries are particularly pertinent given that state-of-the-art diffusion models, such as those based on latent diffusion, exhibit different structures compared to GANs.
-By employing fine-tuning for key embedding, model distributors can conveniently integrate fingerprints into pre-trained generative models.
-This approach allows model inventors to concentrate on the model itself, as they need not consider fingerprints during the training process, which would otherwise introduce further complexity.
+Despite these advancements, current methods are predominantly tailored for GAN-based models and typically require training from scratch.
+This raises important questions regarding their suitability for diffusion-based models, which have a different structural makeup compared to GANs, and the feasibility of avoiding the requirement for training from scratch.
+The adoption of fine-tuning as a method for embedding fingerprints presents a promising solution.
+It facilitates the incorporation of fingerprints into pre-trained diffusion models, eliminating the necessity for comprehensive retraining from the ground up~\cite{stable_signature, receipe_for_wm_diffusion}.
+This approach significantly streamlines the process, allowing model inventors to concentrate on core model development without the complexities of embedding fingerprints during training.